 - The deployment of hard-to-replicate physical assets (especially in new retail).

 If you are going to offer a combination of physical goods, digital entertainment and local services, you need an interesting combination of digital and physical assets.
-Especially if you are trying to do this in groceries and other perishables.
+Especially if you are trying to do this in areas like groceries and other perishables.

-- You need a national logistics infrastructure that can offer on-demand delivery anywhere in China within days, if not hours.
+- You need national logistics infrastructure that can offer on-demand delivery anywhere in China within days, if not hours.
 That means building or having access to delivery people and warehouses across China.
 And you need this infrastructure to operate in an integrated fashion for millions and millions of SKUs (hello AI).

 So if you are competing with Alibaba (hello Pinduoduo), how do you compete with these physical assets?
 How expensive and / or difficult would it be to replicate them?